-- Continued upgrade of digital systems via the launch of our new website in readiness for Tenant Portal and implementation of new software for Strategic and Financial Planning; - Restriction of the rent increase, as a result of tenant feedback, to 3.2%; - Establishing a Membership Sub Committee to oversee welfare and recruitment of Committee members; - Partnership working with a range of organisations to help the most vulnerable cope with the impact of welfare reform; - Investing and improving your homes with over £880,000 spent on new components to our housing stock: - Progressing towards meeting the 2020 Energy Efficiency Standard for Social Housing (EESSH); - Successfully tendered for external audit services to achieve value for money and improved governance; and - Excellent financial results which demonstrate the strength of our business.
+- Continued upgrade of digital systems with implementation of new software for Committee Administration and Meetings.
+In addition, the final design of our tenant portal has been reached and is now entering the testing phase. - Restriction on the rent increase, as a result of tenant feedback, to 2.7%; - Partnership working with a range of organisations to help the most vulnerable cope with the impact of welfare reform; - Investing and improving your homes with £480,000 spent on new components for our housing stock; - Progressing towards meeting the 2020 Energy Efficiency Standard for Social Housing (EESSH); and - Excellent financial results which demonstrate the strength of our business.

-REPORT OF THE MANAGEMENT COMMITTEE (INCORPORATING THE STRATEGIC REPORT) FOR YEAR ENDED 31 MARCH 2019
+REPORT OF THE MANAGEMENT COMMITTEE (INCORPORATING THE STRATEGIC REPORT) FOR YEAR ENDED 31 MARCH 2020